intel-analytics/ipex-llm/python/llm/example/GPU/README.md

 - Ubuntu 20.04 or later (Ubuntu 22.04 is preferred)

 ## Requirements
-To apply Intel GPU acceleration, there’re several steps for tools installation and environment preparation.
-See the [GPU installation guide](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for mode details.
+To apply Intel GPU acceleration, you should install GPU driver and oneAPI Base Toolkit beforehand.
+See the [GPU installation guide](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for more details.